 COVID-19 is a respiratory illness that can spread from person to person.
-The virus is thought to spread mainly between people who are in close contact with on another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
+The virus spreads mainly between people who are in close contact with on another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.

 Below is a map displaying locations where the COVID-19 vaccine is available in the White River Health System service area.